Cuban Revolutionary Air and Air Defense Force: Background

 The Cuerpo de Aviación del Ejército de Cuba (CAEC) (in English, Cuban Army Aviation Corps) was formed on 5 July 1913 with one Curtiss F flying boat.
-The 1.Escuadrón was formed in 18 May 1919 with nine Curtiss JN-4D Jenny trainers.
-In 18 April 1932 CAEC aircraft bombed US-backed rebel forces opposing Gerardo Machado in the town of Gibara.
+The 1.Escuadrón was formed on 18 May 1919 with nine Curtiss JN-4D Jenny trainers.
+On 18 April 1932 CAEC aircraft bombed US-backed rebel forces opposing Gerardo Machado in the town of Gibara.
 Those forces subsequently abandoned the town.

-In 1934 responsibility for naval aviation was split from the CAEC, with the creation of the Aviación Naval.
+In 1934, responsibility for naval aviation was split from the CAEC, with the creation of the Aviación Naval.

 In 1939, the Escuadrón de Persecución (Pursuit Squadron) operated Vought O2U Corsair bombers, Curtiss Hawk II fighters, and Vought Kingfisher floatplanes from Campo Brihuegas in Havana.
 The Escuadrón de Observación y Bombardeo (Observation and bombing Squadron) operated the Waco S3HD and Lockheed Sirius from the same location.

 The Escuela de Aviación Militar (Military Aviation School) operated a Curtiss-Wright CW-19 from the Campo de Columbia, that was also in Havana.

 The CAEC was reorganized as the Fuerza Aérea del Ejército de Cuba (FAEC) (Cuban Army Air Force), recombining army and naval operations, on 23 April 1952 following Fulgencio Batista US-backed coup d'état on 10 March 1952.
 The US provided military training, transport and fighter aircraft similar to those operated by the US military.